top of page

 A registered Citizen of Métis Nation-Saskatchewan, Elena's Métis ancestry flows primarily through the Duck Lake/St. Laurent de Grandin area back to the Red River Settlement in Manitoba (family names: Cardinal, Laframboise, Lafontaine, Moreau, Pelletier, Smith); her European/settler roots connect her to Germany and to Shropshire, England.
 Elena was born with clubfoot in both feet, and underwent corrective surgery at age three.
 She was also born with a progressive, degenerative muscle disease known as Charcot-Marie-Tooth disease, and she experiences severe anxiety, depression, and OCD.

-Since May 2, 2024, Elena has been the Editor for Grain magazine.
+Some recent highlights: Since May 2, 2024, Elena has been the Editor for Grain magazine.
 Elena made the longlist for the 2024 CBC Poetry Prize--read her profile here.
+Elena is a Juror for the 2026 Prairie Grindstone Prize.

 Elena has served as a Peer Reviewer, a Juror for the R. Ross Annett Award for Children's Literature for the 2023 Alberta Literary Awards, a First Reader for ARC Poetry Magazine (2022 to 2024), and as a board member for the Saskatchewan Book Awards (2020 to 2022) and for JackPine Press (2022 to 2023).
 She is a member of the Indigenous Children's Book Writing Circle.
 She currently serves as a board member for SAWCI.